gobo-eiffel/gobo/src/gec/Readme.txt

        gec <acefile>

-A more detailed documentation for gelint will be provided in future releases.
+A more detailed documentation for gec will be provided in future releases.

 --